Multimedia Programs: Online or In-Person

 Songs of Westward Expansion

 When the American Revolution ended, the United States was just a narrow strip of land along the Atlantic Ocean.
 Throughout the nineteenth century, the boundaries of the country expanded as Americans pushed westward in pursuit of land, riches, and adventure.
 In this program, the songs of the people tell their story.
-The journey begins in Colonial America and follows the paths of the pioneers, sailors, immigrants, ‘49ers, farmers, slaves, soldiers, cowboys, homesteaders, and railroaders who moved the country across the continent and into the twentieth century.
+With live performance and historic images, the journey begins in Colonial America and follows the paths of the pioneers, sailors, immigrants, ‘49ers, farmers, slaves, soldiers, cowboys, homesteaders, and railroaders who moved the country across the continent and into the twentieth century.

 ________________________________________________________